backdrop-contrib/mysql_retry_on_errors/README.md

 MySQL Retry on Errors
 =====================

-Under certain conditions, Backdrop may throw fatal database errors/exceptions, especially on sites with lots of concurrent users making edits to the site or during complex batch operations.
+Under certain conditions, Backdrop can throw fatal database errors/exceptions on sites with lots of concurrent editing or during complex batch operations.
+The easiest solution is simply to wait a brief period and then retry the query.

 This project contains a modified MySQL/MariaDB database driver for Backdrop, which will tell Backdrop to automatically retry a query (after a random brief delay) if it encounters a database error such as a deadlock condition or